StevenJAlexander/DA6223DATT/CodeBook.md

 Read activity code numbers (1 - 6) from "Y_train.txt" and "Y_test.txt" into "trainy_df" and "testy_df".

-Used the rbind() function to combine training and test data for "X" variables into "x_df", the subject ID variable into "subject_df", and activity description variable into "y_df".
+Used the rbind() function to combine training and test data for "X" variables into "x_df", the subject ID variable into "subject_df", and activity code variable into "y_df".

 Copied "X" variables with column names containing "mean()" into a separate data frame, "mean_df".